 What you can do

-For muscle cramp, some basic questions to ask your doctor include:
+For muscle cramps, questions to ask your provider might include:

 - What's likely causing my cramps?

 - What can I do about the cramping?

 What to expect from your doctor